dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 Version: 0.1.

-This document is a feature specification of scoped static extension methods which is based on using [type patterns][] to provide access to the actual type arguments of the receiver.
+This document is a feature specification of scoped static extension methods which is based on using
+[type patterns](https://github.com/dart-lang/language/issues/170)
+to provide access to the actual type arguments of the receiver.
 Only the core of the mechanism is specified, e.g., the declaration of an extension cannot contain any `static` declarations.
 We expect the omitted parts to be relatively easy to specify later on, when we have established that the core is well-defined.

-[type patterns](https://github.com/dart-lang/language/issues/170)

 For the design considerations behind scoped static extension methods, please look [here](lrn-strawman.md).